 E-Cigarette Tip 8: Buy USA-Made

 USA-made electronic cigarettes or “mods” are designed differently from the original Chinese e-cigarettes; in a Chinese e-cigarette, the body of the e-cigarette is also the battery.
 In a mod, the body is a hollow box or tube and the battery is removable.
 These larger e-cigarettes hold high-capacity lithium polymer and lithium manganese battery cells made by companies such as AW, Sanyo and Sony, delivering power longer and more reliably.
 Products like the ProVari also include boosters that allow you to change their voltage settings.
+Increasingly, though, even better devices are appearing from manufacturers overseas — take a look at the VaporFi VOX II to see one of the latest and greatest.

 E-Cigarette Tip 9: Become a Full-Time E-Smoker